spencermountain/dumpster-dive/README.markdown

-#All the world's knowledge, in yer mongodb
+#Wikipedia in yer mongodb
-put a crazy-ass 10Gb wikipedia dump quickly into mongo, without thinking, without loading it into memory, and without any intermediate files, grepping, or nonsense.
+put a fully-parsed, and crazy million-Gb wikipedia dump quickly into mongo, without thinking, without loading it into memory, and without any intermediate files, grepping, or nonsense.

 ````javascript
 db.wikipedia.find({title:"Toronto"})[0].categories
 //[ "Former colonial capitals in Canada", "Populated places established in 1793", ... ]
 ````
+this library uses:
-this library uses [xml-stream](https://github.com/assistunion/xml-stream) to navigate the large xml file, and [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse the article contents into pretty JSON.
+*[unbzip2-stream](https://github.com/regular/unbzip2-stream) to stream a compressed file *[xml-stream](https://github.com/assistunion/xml-stream) to navigate the large xml file, and *[wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse the article contents into pretty JSON.

 Using these tools, you can get a highly-queryable wikipedia on a laptop in an afternoon.

-dependency node-expat requires node <= v0.10.33
+clone and `npm install` then,

 ## Load the Afrikaans wikipedia
 The Afrikaans wikipedia (only 33 556 artikels) only takes a few minutes to download, and 10 mins to load into mongo on a macbook.